cool8jay/Theory-of-Fun-for-Game-Design/chapter-12.md

 <div align="center">
 <img src="images/12.7.png">
 </div>

+> In the caveman days, the wolves and tigers got'em.
+>
+> 在山顶洞人时代，狼和老虎捕食他们。

 In the end, if I can say with a straight face after a day's work making games that one person out there learned to be a better leader, a better parent, a better co-worker, learned a new skill that kept her job, a new skill that helped her advance the state of the art in his chosen field, a new skill that made her grow a little...